Alcohol, not Ebola, possible cause of Briton's death in Macedonia

 SKOPJE Doctors in Macedonia have "serious indications" that alcohol, not Ebola, may have killed a British man visiting the Balkan country, a senior health official said on Friday.

-The official, who spoke to Reuters on condition of anonymity, said doctors who initially treated the man suspected hemorrhagic fever, given his symptoms of fever, vomiting and internal bleeding.
+The official, who spoke to Reuters on condition of anonymity, said doctors who initially treated the man suspected haemorrhagic fever, given his symptoms of fever, vomiting and internal bleeding.

-The Ebola virus, which has killed nearly 4,000 people in West Africa since March, causes hemorrhagic fever.
+The Ebola virus, which has killed nearly 4,000 people in West Africa since March, causes haemorrhagic fever.

 "The minute they (doctors) suspected that, they alerted supervisors, who isolated the body," preventing doctors from carrying out an autopsy, the source said.